mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 Now that we've generalized our formula to take into account $t$, let's now ask the question: What if we compound the interest _every possible instant --?
 That is, instead of compounding $n$ times, it compounds an infinite number of times: every possible instant.
 We can derive this formula by taking the limit of the above formula as $n$ approaches infinity:

 $$\begin{align*}\text{Total} &:= \lim_{n \rightarrow \infty} P\left(1-\frac{r}{n}\right)^{tn} \\ &= P \lim_{n \rightarrow \infty} \left(1-\frac{r}{n}\right)^{nt} \\ &= Pe^{rt} && \text{Theorem 1} \end{align*}$$

+Interestingly, this formula is an exponential function!

+### Relating continous compound interest to exponentials

 Further Reading
 ---------------